pebblecode/pebblecode.com/README.md

 * When master is ready to be show to someone else, push to [staging site](http://pebblecode-staging.herokuapp.com/)
 * When `staging` is ready for production, push to [production site](http://pebblecode.com/)

+### HTTP password

+By default the staging/sandbox sites have a http password with username `pebblecode`, and password `pebblecode`.

+To disable the password

+    # For staging
+    heroku config:set DISABLE_HTTP_PASSWORD=true --app pebblecode-staging

+    # For sandbox
+    heroku config:set DISABLE_HTTP_PASSWORD=true --app pebblecode-sandbox

+To enable the password

+    heroku config:unset DISABLE_HTTP_PASSWORD --app [heroku-app-name]

 ### Prerequisites

 Set up deployment branches with